 The bill by virtue of its Chapter V (Compliance Framework) envisages the set-up of a board to be called as the data protection board of India (hereinafter to be called as 'the board').
-It can be clearly ascertained from a fair reading of section 19152 that a considerable amount of power has been given to the central government which can pull the strings of the board as and when it desires.
+It can be clearly ascertained from a fair reading of section 19 that a considerable amount of power has been given to the central government which can pull the strings of the board as and when it desires.
 This is because along with the task of establishment of the board, central government has also been bestowed with the power of selection of the members and composition of the board.
 The process of selection, tenure, terms and conditions of appointment and service of the members along with the management of affairs of the board has also been given to the central government.
-Even the powers given to the board are merely on the paper as there is intervention of the central government in assigning functions to the board which the government may so desire.153
+Even the powers given to the board are merely on the paper as there is intervention of the central government in assigning functions to the board which the government may so desire.

-These wide-ranging powers provided to the central government hints towards the reduced independence of the board and against the spirit of section 21154 of the draft bill itself.
+These wide-ranging powers provided to the central government hints towards the reduced independence of the board and against the spirit of section 21 of the draft bill itself.
 Under the 2019 bill, the data protection authority was a statutory authority whereas this newly constituted board under the newly drafted bill is a central government set up board.
 This hinges upon the unbridled power given to the government, which is prone to be misused.
-The central government holds power to grant exemptions to its agencies from adhering to the provisions of the draft law under the garb of 'national and public interest'.
-This is also prone to being misused because of the vagueness of the expression 'national and public interest'.
-Here, individual interest has the possibility of getting sidelined because of the national interest.
+The central government holds power to grant exemptions to its agencies from adhering to the provisions of the draft law under

-150 S. 50(4), PDP Bill, 2019.
+&lt;sup>150 S. 50(4), PDP Bill, 2019.

-152 S.19, Digital Personal Data Protection Board, 2022.
+&lt;sup>152 S.19, Digital Personal Data Protection Board, 2022.